Diolg/cook-book/README.md

 -   The background image: [Pexels](https://www.pexels.com/photo/table-on-wooden-plank-326279/)
 -   The URL for recipes' images were taken from different sources just for demonstration purposes.
 -   The default image when the users' image cannot be loaded, was created by application developer.

+## README

+- Code Institute README

+## Acknowledgements

+- To my husband and other members of my family as well as friends for helping me in testing the website.
+- To my mentor Medale Oluwafemi for patience and helping me through the process.
+- To tutors (especially, to Igor_CI) and peers from Slack community, for support and prompt reactions during the process.